raspberrypilearning/c3-wolfram-day-night/en/step_5.md

  ```
 --- /task ---

+If you find that it takes too long to load the country data, try using `CountryData["G20"]` instead.
+This loads a shorter list of countries, so it should be faster.

 --- task ---
 Make the map a little more eye-catching by changing the edge of the highlighted country to black and filling it with red.